pigsly/flyday/readme.md

 <img title="" src="flyday.png" alt="Flyday Logo" width="130">

-Welcome to **Flyday**, an intuitive software inspired by the well-known database migration tool, **Flyway**.
+Welcome to **Flyday**, activating Creative Energy-Saving Mode: Reduce daily reporting stress, unleash creativity, an intuitive software inspired by the well-known database migration tool, **Flyway**.
 Just as Flyway manages and orchestrates your database migrations, Flyday ensures that your daily tasks are scheduled with precision and efficiency with CSV file.

 ## Table of Contents